Thebul500/vuln-risk-agent/README.md

-# Nodejs Project Security Analyzer
+# LLM-powered Security Risk Agent

 A web-based tool that performs security analysis on Nodejs repositories, providing threat modeling and vulnerability assessments with AI-powered risk evaluation.